-- KCP&L is an integrated, regulated electric utility company that serves retail customers in the states of Missouri and Kansas.
-KCP&L is one of Great Plains Energy's three reportable segments.
-KCP&L's wholly-owned subsidiary, Home Service Solutions Inc. (HSS) has invested in Worry Free Service, Inc. (Worry Free).
+- o KCP&L is an integrated, regulated electric utility company that serves retail customers in the states of Missouri and Kansas.
+KCP&L is one of Great Plains Energy's two reportable segments.
+KCP&L 's wholly-owned subsidiary, Home Service Solutions Inc. (HSS) has invested in Worry Free Service, Inc. (Worry Free).
 Worry Free is no longer actively pursuing new customers, and management does not anticipate significant additional capital investments in Worry Free.
 Prior to the June 2003 disposition of R.S.
 Andrews Enterprises, Inc. (RSAE), HSS held an investment in RSAE.
 See Note 8 for additional information concerning the June 2003 disposition of RSAE.
 KCP&L and its subsidiaries are referred to as consolidated KCP&L. - o KLT Inc. is an intermediate holding company that primarily holds interests in Strategic Energy, L.L.C.
 (Strategic Energy), KLT Gas Inc. (KLT Gas) and affordable housing limited partnerships.
-Strategic Energy and KLT Gas are the other two reportable segments of Great Plains Energy.
-KLT Gas announced its plan to exit the gas business in February 2004.
+Strategic Energy is the other reportable segment of Great Plains Energy as a result of the recast of KLT Gas as discontinued operations after the announcement of its plan to exit the gas business in February 2004.
 See Note 7 for additional information.
 Prior to the confirmation of DTI Holdings, Inc. and its subsidiaries Digital Teleport, Inc. and Digital Teleport of Virginia, Inc. (DTI) bankruptcy, KLT Inc. held an investment in DTI.
 See Note 9 for additional information. - o GPP focuses on the development of wholesale generation.
 Management decided during 2002 to limit the operations of GPP to the siting and permitting process that began in 2001 for potential new generation until market conditions improve or the Company makes further changes in its business strategy.

 The siting and permitting process is currently focused on two potential new generation sites.
 GPP has made no significant investments to date.